USA-RedDragon/palworld-server-docker/README.md

 >
 > ### Persistence
 > This fork places saves at `/saves` and backups at `/backups` in the container.
 >
+> ### Chart changes
+> A fork of the Helm chart is hosted at <https://charts.mcswain.dev/charts/palworld/>.
+This fork takes advantage
+> of the persistence changes and uses a readiness and liveness probe by default to check the health of your deployment.
+>
 > ### Server versions
 > The Palworld server is packaged into this image and only updates to the image change the Palworld server version.